 Under current law, a board of county commissioners may contract with or contribute to any nonprofit corporation that encourages the study and promotion of the sciences and natural history.
 The bill authorizes a board of county commissioners to directly maintain and operate a facility to encourage the study and promotion of the sciences and natural history.
-A county also may contract with or contribute to nonprofit corporations to develop, maintain, and operate such a facility.
+It also authorizes a county to contract with or contribute to a nonprofit corporation to develop, maintain, and operate such a facility, so long as the nonprofit corporation is organized, in whole or in part, for the purpose of encouraging the study of and to promote the sciences and natural history.